 Who will my classmates be?

-UC Berkeley seeks candidates with strong academic and professional backgrounds, and Master of Information in Data Science candidates must meet the same rigorous admissions standards as students in our on-campus programs.
+UC Berkeley seeks candidates with strong academic and professional backgrounds, and Master of Information and Data Science candidates must meet the same rigorous admissions standards as students in our on-campus programs.
 While your classmates may come from a variety of backgrounds and industries, many will be data science professionals.
 Please view our Class Profile to learn more about datascience@berkeley students.

 When do classes begin?